-- Preview Email Newsletter

 A University of Mississippi faculty expert gets to shine in the upcoming "Henry David Thoreau" documentary produced by Ken Burns.

-Cristin Ellis, associate professor of English and co-director of the interdisciplinary major in environmental stud more PR
+Cristin Ellis, associate professor of English and co-director of the interdisciplinary major in environmental studies, serves as an expert on all things Thoreau thr more PR

 |